Lesterpaintstheworld/terminal-velocity/demande.md

   - Improved clarity and depth of the narrative, enhancing character interactions and overall project coherence.

 ### Validation Points
-- **How to Verify Success**:
+- **How to verify success**:
-  - Ensure that all redactions are validated and that no sensitive information is visible in the modified document.
-- **Output to Check**:
-  - The redacted version of `demande.md` must be compared against the original to ensure completeness of redactions.
-- **States to Validate**:
-  - Confirm that the redaction process has been logged without errors and that the final document passes compliance checks.
+  - Ensure the new section accurately reflects the economic framework and is consistent with UBC specifications.
+  - Review the document for clarity and alignment with project objectives.
+- **What output to check**: Updated `demande.md` file with the new economic framework section.
+- **Which states to validate**: Confirm that all relevant stakeholders can comprehend and relate to the updated content.

 ### Operation Bounds
-- **Resource Limitations**:
-  - Use existing documentation and analysis methods; no additional resources are required.
+- **Resource limitations**: Utilize existing documentation tools for analysis and modification.
-- **Scope Restrictions**:
-  - Focus solely on character interactions and economic frameworks; avoid unrelated personal conflicts or technical details.
+- **Scope restrictions**: Focus solely on Cipher's economic framework; do not address unrelated character developments or external marketing strategies.
-- **Dependency Requirements**:
-  - Ensure access to both `demande.md` and `directives.md` for cross-referencing and validation purposes.
+- **Dependency requirements**: Must integrate insights from `directives.md` to ensure compliance with project specifications.

 ### Action Statement
 Analyze the existing character profiles of Isabella Torres and Marcus Reynolds to identify gaps in their interactions and develop a detailed interaction framework that enhances their conflict and collaboration dynamics in the narrative.